 Pickpocketing, as well as harassment, are not uncommon when you’re in a shared taxi.
-There are certain routes that shared taxis take that should definitely be avoided, especially after dark: Central Cape Town, in daylight hours, is usually fine but is best avoided at night.
+There are certain routes that shared taxis take that should definitely be avoided, especially after dark: Exploring central Cape Town, in daylight hours, is usually fine but is best avoided at night.

 Travelling on shared taxis with bags and luggage not only means that you take up precious seats, but it also puts you at risk, too.

 - When you get on, pass your money forward to the driver’s assistant (sitting to next him, usually)

 - If you do have luggage, sit on the first row, behind the driver